-- Four "Prototyping" Labs that can be used within the STEAM curriculum for robotics, 3D printing, and other similar pre-engineering activities; - Six classrooms, three with computer lab specifications.
+- Four "Prototyping" Labs that can be used within the STEAM curriculum for robotics, 3D printing, and other similar pre-engineering activities; - One Large Fabrication Lab that could house more intensive and professional equipment than the prototyping labs.

 Areas projected for these labs are based on precedents for similar spaces.
 They may in fact be oversized, but will need to be refined through further focus groups.
 Likewise, School Scheduling Associates is currently projecting a need for three CTE spaces, therefore, use and utilization should be further reviewed.